 Selling sponsorship is not about crunching numbers.
 It’s about strategy and creativity.
 It’s about helping a sponsor connect with and nurture their relationship with people.
 It’s about giving them a platform to get returns against their objectives.
+It’s about adding value to the fans of your property.
 Sponsorship is complex and different with every sponsorship you sell, and trying to “procure” a sponsor will be about as successful as “procuring” a spouse.

 The call-for-tenders approach is clearly intended to create that level playing field.
 The problem is that sponsorship isn’t level and there are more and less appropriate sponsors for any given event or program.

-Every company and every brand have their own values and attributes, and some of those are simply better matches for your events and programs than others.
-Some sponsors also bring many non-cash benefits to the table, such as access to expertise or infrastructure, access to a larger or different market, or a leverage program that adds real value to the event experience of the attendees.
+Every company and every brand have their own values and attributes, and some of those are simply better matches for your properties than others.
+Some sponsors also bring many non-cash benefits to the table, such as access to expertise or infrastructure, access to a larger or different market, or a leverage program that adds real value to the fan experience.

-Making the choice of sponsors about who offers the most money, not who is the best match devalues some of the most valuable aspects of a sponsor relationship and, unfortunately, you can’t then go back and say that you’ll weigh that into the tender process, because that nullifies the whole premise of a tender.
+Making the choice of sponsors about who offers the most money, not who is the best match, devalues some of the most valuable aspects of a sponsor relationship.
+Unfortunately, you can’t then go back and say that you’ll weigh that into the tender process, because that nullifies the whole premise of a tender.

 Sponsors have become very sophisticated.
-They know what they want from a sponsorship seeker – government or not – and that includes:
+They know what they want from a property – government or not – and that includes:

 In other words, what sponsors want is polar opposite to what tenders can offer.
 Seriously, a tender is about companies offering a fixed price for a fixed set of benefits.
 That ticks not one sponsor hot button, and when sponsors routinely get dozens, if not hundreds or thousands, of sponsorship proposals coming to them every month, why would they seek out something as lame as this?